 Best bang for my buck is definitely Bookbub.
 They’re a site that, for a fee, shoots out an email blast to their massive list of subscribers when you’re running a promotion.
 Depending on your genre, they can be pricey.
 If you’re advertising a mystery novel at 0.99 cents you may be charged close to a grand.
 But their reach is so big you’re all but guaranteed to make that back.
 On the other hand, if you promote a horror title for free, it’s only one hundred fifty dollars or something like that—but still worth the money even though you’re not going to make any cash back because of the exposure you get.
 They sent out an email blast for Suicide Forest which resulted in 20,000+ downloads in one day.
 The thing is, however, they are very selective, so even if you want to pay up, they might not take your money.

 What would you say is the single biggest advantage of deciding to self-publish?

 Being able to write what I want.

 Would you recommend other aspiring self-publishing authors pay for particular services?
 Editing or cover design, for example?

-You use social media a lot and interact with your readership – how important do you think this is to becoming a success as a self-published author?
+How important do you think social media is to achieving success as a self-published author?

 Where to from here?
 Are you currently represented by an agent and are you working with any publishers on future projects?